goneal26/pongo/README.md

 <!-- TODO insert statement about blocks with { } and mention scoping -->

 ## Variables
-As I said earlier, primitive-type variables are defined with `let`, and arrays are defined with the bracket notation.
+As I said earlier, primitive-type variables are defined using the assignment operator `=`, like in python, and arrays are defined with the bracket notation.
 Variables can be declared without being defined, with primitive variables being initially defined as `nil` and arrays being initially filled with `nil`:
 ```
-let x = 3;
+x = 3;
-let y; // y = nil;
+y; // y = nil;
 ```
 All variables in Pongo have global scope.
 <!-- TODO come up with way to have mutable vars -->